vboyev-MSFT/defender-docs/defender-for-iot/set-up-rbac.md

 1. Select **Next** to **Review and finish**.
 1. Select **Submit**.

-## Set up Microsfot Defender for Endpoint XDR RBAC (Version 2) roles for site security
+## Set up Microsoft Defender for Endpoint XDR RBAC (Version 2) roles for site security

 Assign RBAC permissions and roles, based on the [summary table](#summary-of-rbac-roles-and-permissions-for-site-security), to give users access to site security features: